noahfavourite/data_cleaning_with_sql/README.md

 6. Handling nulls
    - Replaced blank spaces with nulls
    - Populated data where needed
-7. Removed rows and columns not needed.
+7. Removed rows and columns not needed